bbolker/testing_bias_distribution/Prevalence_vs_Incidence.md

 $$ \frac{dp}{dt}=\frac{dp}{dY}\frac{dY}{dt}= \frac{\frac{T_B}{T_Y}}{((Y-1)\frac{T_B}{T_Y}-Y)^2}\times\frac{dY}{dt}$$

 However, intuitively, a large new infection should somehow boost the test number $OT$ and positive test $OP$ number (within some duration in the future).
--
--
 The peak of incidence might not overlap with peak of prevalence, due to recovery process.
 A draw back using prevalence is that we might not be able to catch this.
 ### Positive tests' impact on dynamic
-A related question would be if we need to consider impact to infection dynamic of those observed positive tests: if they are positive in test, will they get recovered faster (take medication, treated, hospitalized, etc.) and/or get less infective (self/administrative quarantined, wear masks, extra measurement etc.).
-But this impact might not be significant if $T_{prop}$ and/or $pos$ are small, thus can be ignored for simplicity.
+A related question would be if we need to consider impact to infection dynamic of those observed positive tests:
+- If they are positive in test, will they get recovered faster (take medication, treated, hospitalized, etc.)
+- And/or get less infective (self/administrative quarantined, wear masks, extra measurement etc.).
+- This impact might not be significant if $T_{prop}$ and/or $pos$ are small, thus can be ignored for simplicity.